beehive-lab/mambo/docs/tutorials/start-guide/exercise1/README.md

 The output is almost identical, except now we have a status message coming from MAMBO.
 In reality, quite a lot has just happened.

 >[!TIP]
 >It's actually quite important that executing `simple_program` normally and then through MAMBO looks the same.
-This is a concept in DBM tools called _transparency_.
+This is a concept in DBM called _transparency_.
 More on that later.

 ## 1.2: Dynamic Binary Modification